What Causes A Nosebleed?

 Most nosebleeds occur on the front of the nasal septum (tissue separating the sides of the nose) and these nosebleeds stop fairly easily by either sitting or lying still and allowing the blood to clot, or by pinching gently on either side of the nose above the nostrils.

-Natural Treatment For A Nosebleed
+Natural Remedies For A Nosebleed

 Children are usually more susceptible to nosebleeds than adults.
 I’m not referring to a nosebleed caused by a sharp blow to the nose – we all know why those occur.
 I’m talking about nosebleeds that occur when you have not sustained any injury to your nose, or perhaps only a light blow or jostling.
 Or perhaps you’ve only been running around.
 Perhaps they occur during sleep.